Pine nuts are some of the most elegant nuts around.

 However, as we’ve covered before with almonds, this does not necessarily equal weight gain.

-Even if they’re calorically dense, pine nuts have several factors that make them a good food for losing and managing weight:
+Even though they’re calorically dense, pine nuts have several factors that make them a good food for losing and managing weight:

 - Fiber – 3.7 grams per 100 grams of nuts.